What Are the Treatments for Chickenpox?

 - Dab calamine lotion, any other perfume-free lotion, on the lesions to relieve itching.

 - Leave your baby's diaper off as much as possible to allow the vesicles to dry out and scab.

-- Dissolve 1/2 teaspoon of salt in a glass of warm water and use as a gargle to ease mouth sores, or rinse with a combination of warm water and hydrogen peroxide.
-In older children, Chloraseptic lozenges or sprays contain a mild anesthetic.
+- Dissolve 1/2 teaspoon of salt in a glass of warm water and use as a gargle to ease mouth sores.
+For older children, Chloraseptic lozenges or sprays contain a mild anesthetic.

 - Keep sores clean by washing daily.
 Apply lotion afterwards.